Rabbitary

 Rabbits are susceptible to several pests and diseases which affect their health and productivity.
 Some common pests and diseases of rabbits include:

-Prevention :Regular sanitation hutch and it’s environment can help prevent infestations.
+Prevention :Regular sanitation of hutch and it’s environment can help prevent infestations.

 Prevention : provide rabbits with a clean living environment and observe good hygiene practices.